Discover The Wonders Of The Culture and Travel In West Sumatra

 Before we enter the beautiful city of Bukittinggi, we pass by the small village of Palupu.
-In the jungle near this village we can see the Rafflesia, the largest flower on earth.
-Depending of the location where the flower grows, which changes several times a year, you have to walk approximately one hour through the jungle to reach the location of the flower.
+In the jungle near this village, we can see the Rafflesia, the largest flower on earth.
+Depending on the location where the flower grows, which changes several times a year, you have to walk approximately one hour through the jungle to reach the location of the flower.

-The city is located besides a deep canyon, the Ngarai Sianok or ‘Karbouwengat’.
-During the Japanese time between 1943 and 1945 an underground tunnel network was constructed by forced Indonesian labourers.
+The city is located beside a deep canyon, the Ngarai Sianok or ‘Karbouwengat’.
+During the Japanese time between 1943 and 1945, an underground tunnel network was constructed by forced Indonesian laborers.
 These tunnels are open for visitors.

 If we cross the impressive Ngarai Sianok we enter the picturesque village of Kota Gadang.
 As in Bukittinggi was the first secondary school of West Sumatra many of the Sumatrans leading intellectuals came from this city.
 Some of them lived in Kota Gadang like Sutan Sjahrir, the first prime minister after independence and Agus Salim, former minister of foreign affairs.
 Kota Gadang still breathes the atmosphere of the bygone days, having many authentic cultural houses.
 Another attraction in the village is their silver handcraft productions.